DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The discussion reinforced that JsDelivr contributes directly to a better user experience by optimizing for speed and accessibility.
 By delivering assets from a global network of servers, it reduces latency and load times, making the website feel faster and more responsive for all users, regardless of their location or internet speed.

 ---

+#### SASS

+### Course Step Number: 491

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the lesson on Sass, a CSS preprocessor.
+The student learned that Sass is a powerful tool for writing faster, more maintainable CSS by allowing for code reuse through variables and mixins.
+The lesson provided a clear overview of both Sass and SCSS syntax.
+The core concepts are accurate and highly relevant in modern web development.

+##### Insights from Chat Discussion summary

+The discussion focused on the practical application of Sass in modern workflows.
+The student learned how Sass's variables and mixins are a direct implementation of the DRY (Don't Repeat Yourself) principle, leading to more scalable codebases.
+Furthermore, the discussion highlighted the role of Sass in modern design systems, where it serves as a foundational tool for creating and managing a consistent visual identity across an entire product, including theming.

+---